 * * *

 But my journey in email marketing hasn’t just been professional.
-It’s been very personal, as well.
+My email journey has been very personal, as well.
 This seemed like an appropriate occasion to acknowledge that…

 * * *

 2006 was a big year for me.
 I started a new chapter in my life.
 I got re-married to an OB/GYN named Kate, who—I’m proud to say—now knows more about email marketing than any other doctor in the country.
 I also started The Retail Email Blog, which tracked the email marketing campaigns of more than 100 of the top US online retailers on a daily basis.

 At the time, I was an editor at Dow Jones.
 I worked 10 to 7 and commuted from Hell’s Kitchen through downtown New York to Jersey City every day.
 Kate and I wanted to have kids, so I worked on The Retail Email Blog every morning and night in the hopes of creating a stay-at-home job for myself so I could take care of our impending children.
 About 9 months after starting my blog, Email Experience Council founder Jeanniey Mullen hired me as the new trade group’s research director.

 A credit to my wife’s OB/GYN know-how, we timed it out perfectly and got pregnant on the first try.
 To celebrate, Kate bought me a t-shirt that said, “He shoots.
 He scores.”

 However, in the third trimester, Kate suffered a splenic artery aneurysm.
 We lost our daughter and I nearly lost Kate, too.